 Harnessing the Silk Road: The Development Impact of Increasing Chinese-African Trade (PDF)

 This paper seeks to address the question: What is the development impact of increasing Chinese trade on African economies?
 Given the heterogeneity of African countries in terms of endowments and policy environments, this paper attempts to generalize emergent patterns, recognizing that country-specific analysis is essential.
 Moreover, although beyond the scope of this paper, trade has important linkages with Chinese FDI and aid.
 First, this paper will discuss the macroeconomic effect of China’s commodities consumption and the Dutch Disease.
 Next, this paper will analyze African exports to China, revisiting the deindustrialization debate and trade complementarities.
 Finally, this paper will investigate the competitive effects of Chinese imports to Africa, both domestically and internationally.
-I conclude that the positive terms of trade shock driven by Chinese consumption of commodities, access to Chinese imports, and greater geographic trade diversification benefits Africa, but harnessing the long-term development potential depends on efficacious government policies to evade Dutch Disease effects, promote product diversification to mitigate output volatility, and spur competativeness by investing in human capital and improving the business climate.
+I conclude that the positive terms of trade shock driven by Chinese consumption of commodities, access to Chinese imports, and greater geographic trade diversification benefits Africa, but harnessing the long-term development potential depends on efficacious government policies to evade Dutch Disease effects, promote product diversification to mitigate output volatility, and spur competitiveness by investing in human capital and improving the business climate.

-Growth and Structural Change (PDF)
+Balanced Growth and Structural Change (PDF)

 According to the Palgrave Dictionary of Economics, balanced growth has two different meanings.
 In macroeconomics, balanced growth occurs when output and capital stock grow at the same rate, consistent with Kaldor’s stylized facts that overall, growth rate of output, the capital-output ratio, the real interest rate, and the labor share of income remain broadly constant over time.
 In development economics, however, balanced growth has an additional meaning, in which it refers to the simultaneous, coordinated expansion of several sectors – a classic feature of single-sector neoclassical growth models.
 This paper focuses on the Lewis Model and the Kongsamut, Rebelo, and Xie Model, and then more broadly discusses the implications of efforts to reconcile balanced growth with structural change.

-and Normative Measures of Income Inequality (PDF)
+Positive and Normative Measures of Income Inequality (PDF)

 This paper discusses the properties of the Lorenz curve and the Atkinson index, and then provides a broader discussion on the welfare implications of positive measures of inequality, using the Gini coefficient as an example.

-Trade Policy for Africa (PDF)
+Optimal Trade Policy for Africa (PDF)

 If you had the power to set the trade and trade-related policies of all countries in the world, what changes would you make to accelerate growth in Africa, and why?
 This essay first proposes a series of trade policy reforms in agriculture and manufacturing in both developed and developing countries, and argues their merits and contribution to growth.
 Next the essay discusses the role of preferential trade policies towards Africa by developed countries to facilitate growth.
 Finally, the essay concludes with some general observations about the efficacy of trade policy in promoting economic growth in Africa – in particular, commenting on the importance of creating complimentary policies to support greater openness and encourage investment.

-in Trade Theory (PDF)
+Essays in Trade Theory (PDF)

 Although Ghana enjoyed a privileged position in the post-colonial era due to a relatively stable regime with a charismatic leader committed to soliciting international financial support, profitable natural endowments, and a comparatively high stock of human capital, short-term growth belied the atrophy of long-term sustainable development.
 Six reoccurring historical themes account for Ghana’s failure to capitalize on its assets: excess demand, currency overvaluation, foreign dependence, ineffective policies concerning comparative advantages, overextended state involvement, and financial sector inhibitions.
 As a means to develop the historical context, this paper first gives a brief overview of Ghana’s economic history.
 Next, it specifically focuses on the policies of the Big Push strategy of Kwame Nkrumah and the Economic Recovery Program (ERP) of the Provisional National Defense Council (PNDC) under Jerry Rawlings.